FamilySearch/gedcomx-record/Processing-Gedcomx-Record.md

 # Processing a GEDCOM X Record

 This document explains how to process a GEDCOM X record.
 A single GEDCOM X record can be represented as a GEDCOM X document or you can find multiple records in a GEDCOM X record set.
 For more information, see [Section 4] (https://github.com/FamilySearch/gedcomx-record/blob/master/specifications/record-specification.md#recordset) of the GEDCOM X record specification.
-The examples below show a record as if they would appear in a record set file.
-Single records represented as a GEDCOM X document would have "gedcomx" instead of "record", as shown below.
+The following example shows how to find the title of a record in a single record  represented as a GEDCOM X document.

 <table class="table table-striped">